Benjamin Davies

 Legalising drugs will bring lawful competition to cartels and gangs, breaking geographical monopolies that perpetuate other (actual) criminal activity.

-#4059·Benjamin DaviesOP, about 1 month agoPeople on drugs violate the rights of others way more often.
+#4059·Benjamin DaviesOP, 3 months agoPeople on drugs violate the rights of others way more often.

 If they violate rights they should be punished by the law, that applies regardless of if they take drugs or not.

-#4058·Benjamin DaviesOP, about 1 month agoAll drugs should be legal because people have a right to do what they want, as long as it isn’t violating the rights of others.
+#4058·Benjamin DaviesOP, 3 months agoAll drugs should be legal because people have a right to do what they want, as long as it isn’t violating the rights of others.

 People on drugs violate the rights of others way more often.